Xion345/xion345.github.io/about.md

 title: About
 permalink: /about/
 ---
 I am Xion345 — or Fabien André in real life.
-After completing a masters in software enginerring, I moved on to a PhD in multimedia databases.
+After completing a masters in software enginering, I moved on to a PhD in multimedia databases.
 I occasionally blog on my weekend projects or interesting issues I come across at work.

 Fond of system software, I am enthralled by compilers, databases and distributed computing platforms (Hadoop, Spark and the likes).
 Over the last years, I designed and implemented hardware-friendly algorithms, which lead me to know SIMD instructions by heart or awkward details about processors.
 As I never have enough, I am doing a [little bit of VHDL](https://github.com/Xion345/fpga-projects) during my free time.